News

 5 October 2023

-Fillon saga: Procedural victory before the French Constitutional Council for the former prime minister in the fictitious employment scandal
+Fillon saga: Final conviction of former prime minister in fictitious employment scandal confirmed

-Before looking back at the reasons for this declaration of unconstitutionality (II), it is worth recalling that this decision by the Constitutional Council is part of the Fillon saga, which began in 2017 shortly before the French presidential elections (I).
+Before examining the reasons for this declaration of unconstitutionality (II) and the outcome of the case pronounced by the High Court (III)it is worth recalling that this decision by the Conseil Constitutionnel is part of the Fillon saga, which began in 2017 shortly before the French presidential elections (I).

 I. A retrospective on the judicial saga of the Fillon camp